QUIVIRR/QUIVIRR-guide/README.md

 ## Welcome to QuiViRR on GitHub

+This is a complementary living archive/space to the QuiViRR journal website

+### What content can you find here?

-### How to create an comment issue for an article
+### How do you create an comment issue for an article?

-### How to make a pull request for changes to an article
+### How to make a pull request for suggesting changes to an article?